NITI Aayog: Initiatives

 NITI Aayog is developing a job portal to connect employers with workers who have returned to their home states due to nationwide lockdown.

 The NITI Aayog has developed a Rs 75,000 crore vision for the industrial development of Great Nicobar Islands in Andaman and Nicobar Islands.
 The plan entails the development of a transshipment terminal with a greenfield international airport, townships and solar and gas-based power plants, and has faced substantial backlash from indigenous Shompen and Nicobarese communities who fear displacement.
 The proposed plan is expected to impose significant ecological pressure on the island, its wildlife and its surroundings.

 Other initiatives

 Student Entrepreneurship Programme

 The Student Entrepreneurship Programme (SEP) 1.0 was launched in 2019 while the SEP 2.0 launched in 2020 aimed to convert the grassroot innovations of Atal Tinkering Lab (ATL) students into end products.
 The SEP 2.0 which was launched in 2020 provided the opportunity to the students of ATL to work with Dell volunteers and to get mentor support, end user feedback, manufacturing support and launch support of their products in the market.
-The scheme would be launched and run by "Atal Innovation Mission" (AIM) under NITI Aayog in association with Dell technologies.
+The scheme would be launched and run by Atal Innovation Mission (AIM) under NITI Aayog in association with Dell technologies.

 Free tech-driven learning programmes

-In September 2021, NITI Aayog in association with Byju's launched an initiative to provide free tech-driven learning programmes to engineering aspirants from 112 districts of the country.
+In September-2021, NITI Aayog in association with [oyo] launched an initiative to provide free tech-driven learning programmes to engineering aspirants from 112 districts of the country.